Jogisho and Palsha massacre

 The Jogisho and Palsha massacre (যুগীশো ও পালশা গণহত্যা) was a massacre of 42 Bengali Hindus in the villages of Jogisho and Palsha, Durgapur Upazila of Rajshahi Division in East Pakistan on 16 May 1971 by the occupying Pakistan Army in collaboration with the Razakars during the Bangladesh Liberation War.
-According to sources, 42 Bengali Hindus were killed by the Pakistani Forces and the Razakars.
+According to sources, 42 Bengali Hindus were killed by the Pakistani forces and the Razakars.

 Background

 The villages of Jogisho and Palsha fall under Deluabari Union of Durgapur upazila of Rajshahi District in western Bangladesh.
-Both the villages have substantial Bengali Hindu population.
+Both the villages had a substantial Bengali Hindu population.
 In 1962, during the attacks on Hindus in Darusa village under neighbouring Paba police station, five or six Hindu households were also attacked in Jogisho village.
 Following the attacks, a peace committee including both Hindus and Muslims was formed to prevent attacks on the Hindus.

 Events

-In early morning of 16 May 1971, six Pakistan Army vans arrived at Jogisho village, along with Razakars from neighbouring villages.
-On arrival of the soldiers, the Hindus of Jogisho took cover in the dense vegetation nearby.
-Led by a postmaster of the village Abdul Qader, the Razakars lured out the Hindu villagers of Jogisho and Palsha from their hiding spots.
+In the early morning of 16 May 1971, six Pakistan Army vans arrived at Jogisho village, along with Razakars from neighbouring villages.
+On the arrival of the soldiers, the Hindus of Jogisho took cover in the dense vegetation nearby.
+Led by a postmaster of the village, Abdul Qader, the Razakars lured out the Hindu villagers of Jogisho and Palsha from their hiding spots.
 They then brought all the hostages to the Jogisho Primary School, and separated the Hindus from the Muslims.

 The soldiers then took the 42 Hindus away to a nearby remote hut and then hit them with their gunstocks, later killing them with their machine guns.
-Those who survived the bullets and moved a little, were stabbed with bayonets.
+Those who survived the bullets and moved a little were stabbed with bayonets.
 The soldiers and the razakars then took the remains of the bodies and buried them in a nearby pond with soil.
 On their way out, they also looted their empty houses and took away their valuables.

-Dr. M. A Hassan, in his book Yuddha O Nari (literally 'War & Women'), has captured the testimonies of widows of Jogisho village, along with others.
-Many widows whose names were mentioned in the book had testified about how their husbands, their elder children, etc. were taken away by the Razakars on the pretext of a "peace committee meeting" and then handed them over to the Pakistan Army.
+M. A. Hassan, in his book Yuddha O Nari (literally 'War & Women'), has captured the testimonies of widows of Jogisho village, along with others.
+Many widows whose names were mentioned in the book had testified about how their husbands, their elder children, etc., were taken away by the Razakars on the pretext of a "peace committee meeting" and then handed them over to the Pakistan Army.
 Those who could escape from this trap had hidden themselves in nearby jungles till night fell, and then took all their valuables and migrated to India.
-Today, some of the widows are still now alive in the Jogisho and Palsha villages.
+Today, some of the widows are still alive in the Jogisho and Palsha villages.

 Jogisho Primary School, where the captives were first taken to by the Pakistan Army on the pretext of a peace committee meeting, on 16th May 1971.

 A memorial erected for the martyrs of the Jogisho and Palsha Massacre.